 Liwa Oasis (Bateen Liwa)

 One of the greenest places to visit in Abu Dhabi.
-Liwa oasis is a part of the empty quarter — the most arid part of the desert where there is nothing but sand dunes, except for Bateen Liwa.
+Liwa oasis is a part of the empty quarter — the aridest part of the desert where there is nothing but sand dunes, except for Bateen Liwa.
 The empty Quarter (Rub Al Khali in Arabic) has the largest stretch of dunes in the world.

 What made Liwa into an oasis is the abundance of underground freshwater.
 After the Bedouin tribes found water in Liwa in the 15th century, the settlements in the area started growing.
 Liwa was also the birthplace of the Nahyan family in the late 17th century or early 18th century before they moved to the present city of Abu Dhabi.
 Nahyan Family was a part of the Bani Yas tribe.

 Today, Liwa is the center for farming and cultivation in the emirate of Abu Dhabi.
 Though Abu Dhabi city transformed into a modern metropolis, the Liwa oasis hasn’t seen many changes.
 Here you can still see the original Bedouins who live off of their camels and live in their shacks made of palm leaves.
-Despite the government efforts to provide modern amenities, they chose to live the old way.
+Despite the government’s efforts to provide modern amenities, they chose to live the old way.

 Thanks to the long history of Liwa oasis, there are medieval buildings and a few fortresses here.
 The Liwa Oasis is amazing with its greenery in the middle of the massive desert.
 But there are other attractions in Liwa.
 You can visit the bedouins.
 They will be happy to see you and would love to offer you milk and food.
-Arabs are well known for their generosity and hospitality
+Arabs are well known for their generosity and hospitality.

 There is a single tall dune in the Liwa oasis called Moreeb Dune.
 Climbing this dune, which sores 300 meters into the sky, is a sport in and of itself.
 This dune is also 1.6 kilometers long.
-There is a road which will take you to here.
+There is a road which will take you here.
 At the bottom of Moreeb Dune, there are camel racing tracks.

 Located on the outskirts of Al Ain district in Abu Dhabi, Jebel Hafeet is a rocky mountain.
 The cliff is divided equally between Oman and Abu Dhabi.
 It is home to some of the most stunning roads in the UAE.
 If you look down from the top of Jebel Hafeet, you can see the 12 kilometers of road winding up the mountain.
-The top of the mountain is 4000 feet above the sea level, making it the second-highest peak in the UAE (the highest is the Jebel Jais in Ras Al Khaimah).
+The top of the mountain is 4000 feet above sea level, making it the second-highest peak in the UAE (the highest is the Jebel Jais in Ras Al Khaimah).
 Driving on this road is something worth experiencing.

 In 1986 Abu Dhabi government built a two-lane highway in Jebel Hafeet.
 There is a viewing platform at the top of the mountain, apart from the many viewpoints along the highway to the top.
-There is also a 5-star hotel on the peak where you can stay enjoying the view of the vast Al Ain valley.
+There is also a 5-star hotel on the peak where you can stay, enjoying the view of the vast Al Ain valley.
 You can see the lush vegetation in Al Ain Oasis and the earthly colors of the desert sand.
 If it’s winter, you can see tourists cycling up the mountain.

 Ancient tombs of Jebel Hafeet